RPallas92/RPallas92.github.io/_posts/2024-09-07-pingora-internals-1-async-runtime.markdown

 ```

-As we can see in the diagram above, thread has its own Tokio runtime and task queues, and tasks scheduled on one thread remain on that thread throughout their lifetime.
+As we can see in the diagram above, each thread has its own Tokio runtime and task queues, and tasks scheduled on one thread remain on that thread throughout their lifetime.
 This means there is no work stealing, each thread is responsible for its own work, and no tasks are stolen or migrated across threads.
 Pingora ensures that any new task spawned in this runtime is randomly assigned to one of the threads.

 This runtime flavour allows a thread-per-core thread model: it spawns multiple OS threads, with one thread typically mapped to each available CPU core.

 #### Alternative thread-per-core runtimes

 One improvement that Pingora could add to its non-stealing runtime is the use of `LocalSet` ([see docs](https://docs.rs/tokio/1.40.0/tokio/runtime/struct.Builder.html#method.new_current_thread)).
-Since it is composed on Tokio single-trhead runtimes the futures shouldn't be required to be `Send` and `Sync` as they are always run in the same thread. `LocalSet`  provides a way to spawn and manage non-Send tasks within the context of a single-threaded runtime.
+Since it is composed of Tokio single-thread runtimes the futures shouldn't be required to be `Send` and `Sync` as they are always run in the same thread. `LocalSet`  provides a way to spawn and manage non-Send tasks within the context of a single-threaded runtime.

 There are also other existing alternative runtimes that lend themselves to thread-per-core architectures: [glommio](https://crates.io/crates/glommio) from DataDog and [monoio](https://crates.io/crates/monoio) from ByteDance.